Dejan Vasiljevic

-Dejan Vasiljevic (born 26 April 1997) is an Australian professional basketball player for the Sydney Kings of the National Basketball League (NBL).
-He played college basketball at the University of Miami.
+Dejan "DJ" Vasiljevic (born 26 April 1997) is an Australian professional basketball player for the Adelaide 36ers of the National Basketball League (NBL).
+He played college basketball for the Miami Hurricanes before joining the Sydney Kings in 2020.
+He won two NBL championships with the Kings in 2022 and 2023.

-Early life
+Early life and career

-Vasiljevic was born in Calgary, Alberta, the son of Serbian handball player Todor Vasiljević.
+Vasiljevic was born in Calgary, Alberta, to semipro Serbian handball players.
 He moved with his family to Melbourne at the age of six.
 Growing up, Vasiljevic played soccer, tennis, and cricket, and did not begin playing basketball until the age of 12.
-His father attempted to mold him after Croatian basketball player Drazen Petrovic and enrolled his son at the Australian Institute of Sport.
-Vasiljevic was recruited by Stanford, LSU, Louisville, and California, but he signed with Miami because he liked the academics and his family loved the city.
+His father attempted to mold him after Croatian basketball player Drazen Petrovic.
+He attended Bacchus Marsh Grammar School in Bacchus Marsh, Victoria.

+In 2013, Vasiljevic played one game for the Melbourne Tigers in the Big V. He moved to Canberra in 2014 to attend the Australian Institute of Sport (AIS).
+In 2014 and 2015, he played for the BA Centre of Excellence in the South East Australian Basketball League (SEABL).

+While at the AIS in Canberra, Vasiljevic attended Lake Ginninderra College.
+He helped Lake Ginninderra win the national title at the 2015 Australian schools championships alongside teammate Jack White.
+Vasiljevic scored 45 points in the final.

+In 2016, Vasiljevic played nine games for the Diamond Valley Eagles in the Big V.

 College career

+Vasiljevic was recruited by Stanford, LSU, Louisville, and California, but he signed with the Miami Hurricanes because he liked the academics and his family loved the city.

 Vasiljevic set the Miami freshman record for made three-pointers (51) while averaging 6.0 points and 1.3 rebounds per game.
 He posted 9.0 points and 2.5 rebounds per game as a sophomore, while shooting 41.1 percent from three-point range.
 At the end of his sophomore season, Vasiljevic suffered a stress fracture in his foot.
 Instead of surgery, he went on a nutrition plan crafted by his girlfriend, and lost some weight.
 As a junior, Vasiljevic averaged 11.8 points and 4.5 rebounds per game on a team that finished 14–18.
 Following his junior season, Vasiljevic considered turning professional, but was persuaded to return by coach Jim Larrañaga.
 On 21 November 2019, he scored a career-high 25 points including the two clinching foul shots with 1.2 seconds remaining in a 74–70 win over Missouri State.
 As a senior, Vasiljevic averaged 13.2 points and 4.2 rebounds per game.
 He scored 1,271 points in his college career, ranking 21st on the Hurricane's all-time list, and is second in made three-pointers with 272.